 Note: Group Adjusted Profit and Group Adjusted ROE are the MS&AD Insurance Group's own profitability indices.
 They are calculated by the following formula.

-Group Adjusted Profit = consolidated net income + provision2 for catastrophe loss reserve and others1 - other incidental factors (amortization of goodwill and other intangible fixed assets and others) + equity in earnings of the non-consolidated Group companies
+Group Adjusted Profit = consolidated net income + provision^{2} for catastrophe loss reserve and others^{1} - other incidental factors (amortization of goodwill and other intangible fixed assets and others) + equity in earnings of the non-consolidated Group companies

-Group Adjusted ROE = Group Adjusted Profit ÷ average of beginning and ending amounts on B/S of adjusted net assets (consolidated net assets + catastrophe loss reserve and others1 (remaining balance) - goodwill and other intangible fixed assets (remaining balance))
+Group Adjusted ROE = Group Adjusted Profit ÷ average of beginning and ending amounts on B/S of adjusted net assets (consolidated net assets + catastrophe loss reserve and others^{1} (remaining balance) - goodwill and other intangible fixed assets (remaining balance))

-- 1 Catastrophe reserves, contingency reserves and reserve for price fluctuation of domestic non-life insurance business and MSI Aioi Life - 2 Subtraction in case of reversal - b.
-[Principle 4.8.]
-[Supplementary Principle 4.8.1] [Supplementary Principle 4.8.2] Independent(Outside) Directors

-The Board of Directors comprises 12 members, and more than one-third of the Directors (5 members) are nominated as Independent Outside Directors.
+1 Catastrophe reserves, contingency reserves and reserve for price fluctuation of domestic non-life insurance business and MSI Aioi Life b.
+[Principle 4.8] [Supplementary Principle 4.8.1] [Supplementary Principle 4.8.2] Independent (Outside) Directors The Board of Directors comprises 10 members, and more than one-third of the Directors (4 members) are nominated as Independent Outside Directors.